albf/PINocchio/README.md

     - pthread_cond_signal
     - pthread_cond_wait

 Assuming you have installed correctly, you should have PINocchio.so inside obj-intel64/ subdirectory.
+To make it easier to use, a bash script is provided.
 For the pi_montecarlo_app, for example, the normal usage would be:

 ```
-$ pin -t obj-intel64/PINocchio.so -- obj-intel64/pi_montecarlo_app
+$ ./PINocchio.sh ./obj-intel64/pi_montecarlo_app
 ```

 Once the execution has finished, a JSON with the generated results (trace.json) is created once execution is finished.
 You can visualize the execution by using the provided script: